Modern Bees

 Questions we actually get asked.

-How long does Spring Pour last on the shelf?
+How long does Fall Pour last on the shelf?

 Indefinitely, if kept sealed and at room temperature.
 Raw honey crystallizes naturally over time — that's a sign it's alive, not a flaw.
 Warm the jar in a bowl of warm water to re-liquify if you prefer it runny.